uebling/Image-segmentation-with-persistent-homology/README.md

 Important issues:
 * Whenever you make a change in the image selection, you must click the "Generate new persistence diagram" button and wait for a new message to appear, before manipulating the threshold below.
 Otherwise it will use the previous diagram to segment the image and the results won't make much sense.
 * The interactive plots only update if you move the sliders/press buttons.
 So if you swapped the image and generated the diagram, in the thresholding part the new image will only appear after moving the threshold.
+* Not doing anything for some time seems to freeze the app, refreshing the browser windo restarts it.
 * If you have questions, feel free to contact me at uebling97@gmail.com